leandrosandoval/lyricfy/README.md

 # lyricfy
-Bot for slack that search a song name by a portion of its lyrics
+Slack bot to find songs by its lyrics